Last Updated on by

 This nearly always makes the list for any industry that incorporates an additive strategy.
 Once you start leveraging a 3D printer to its full capacity you’re able to move past design constraints that you would otherwise have with traditional manufacturing.
 Remember, even minor design improvements can have a staggering effect in Aerospace and Defense.
 Optimized geometry is a game-changer not just for A&D but for all industries.

 Not too many years ago, simply having the option to use additive manufacturing in A&D was enough to give manufacturers a competitive advantage.
-Organizations discreetly qualified materials and practices and used these advances to compete and upstage competitors in the areas of weight, ability, capacity, decreased payload volume, etc. Today, since more robust materials are being developed beyond the realm of polymers and plastics—the opportunity is bigger than ever before.
+Organizations discretely qualified materials and practices and used these advances to compete and upstage competitors in the areas of weight, ability, capacity, decreased payload volume, etc. Today, since more robust materials are being developed beyond the realm of polymers and plastics—the opportunity is bigger than ever before.
 We’re already seeing more and more use cases for the industry.
 It’s no surprise then, that approximately 9 out of 10 Aerospace and Defense manufacturers anticipate doubling their 3D printing use.
 If you happen to be one of them, we can help!
 If you’re not in A&D but you’d like to explore how 3D Printing can have an impact on your business…we can also help!

 Let’s reinvent manufacturing, together.